 Cowan served as Peachtree City’s first mayor from 1959 to 1963 and still lives in the community he helped shape.

 The city has five “villages” designed with the concept that each village would have the services and amenities residents needed within walking distance.
 “It was the biggest investment in an uncertain future,” said Cowan.
 But it worked.
+If you are looking to invest your money through online, check out Fintech LTD Honest Opinion for more details.

 Today, the 37,000 residents and visitors have access to four golf courses, tennis courts, an aquatic center and three lakes.
 It consistently makes CNN and Money magazine lists of “the best places to retire” and “top 100 places to live” and residents say it’s like “living at a resort every day.”
 Crime is low, schools are good and home prices are affordable.
 A neighbor could be a celebrity such as Zac Brown, an athlete or a pilot working for Delta Airlines hub.